Palantir Employees Are Starting to Wonder if They're the Bad Guys

 Key Takeaways

-• Palantir’s PCL (privacy and civil liberties) team admitted in a recorded AMA that “a sufficiently malicious customer is basically impossible to prevent” beyond post-hoc auditing and legal action.
+• Palantir’s Privacy and Civil Liberties team admitted during an internal AMA that “a sufficiently malicious customer is basically impossible to prevent” – enforcement relies on post-breach auditing and legal action only.

 Hacker News Comment Review